 The survey is an excellent example of state, federal, non-governmental organization (NGO), corporate and citizen cooperation.
-Survey coordination is contracted through Limuli Labs and the University of Delaware.
+Survey coordination is contracted through Limuli Labs.
 Data entry is completed by staff from the New Jersey Department of Environmental Protection; USGS and DE DFW staff oversee data analysis and report preparation.
 The vast sampling effort is conducted by a large contingent of dedicated private citizens, state and federal agencies, corporations, and NGO's.